 What is estrogen dominance?

-Estrogen dominance is a condition which we have increased estrogen level relative to our progesterone level.
+Estrogen dominance is a condition in which we have increased estrogen levels relative to our progesterone level.

 Several scenarios can be classified as estrogen dominance: